The Post (New Zealand newspaper): The Post, 2023-present

 On 14 April 2023, it was announced that the paper would change its name by dropping "Dominion" from the title.
 The editor, Caitlin Cherry, laid out the rationale: As an independently owned New Zealand company, we are under no-one’s dominion.
 New Zealand’s status as a dominion ended in 1945 when we joined the United Nations.
 It’s time for the word to go.

 On 27 April 2023, Stuff confirmed that The Dominion Post would adopt its new name The Post on 29 April.
 Stuff also announced that it would launch a new subscription-based website for The Post that would co-exist with the free Stuff news website.

 The change of name was criticised on both the political left and right.
 Former Dominion Post editor Tim Pankhurst was skeptical, saying it was "short-sighted", given that market research conducted in 2002 indicated that the Dominion Post masthead had better name recognition within Wellington than Coca-Cola's logo.
 Colin Peacock from RNZ Mediawatch dismissed the name change as "bit of branding" and expected "a bit of blowback" from older readers.

 The dropping of "Dominion", a word described by legal expert Grant Morris as "not actually that important", was perceived by some as virtue signalling.
 Morris also pointed out that no Act of Parliament has actually revoked New Zealand's status as a Dominion, which it held from 1907 until the Statute of Westminster was adopted in 1947.

 The name change was also thought by some to be hypocritical for suggesting an anti-imperialist stance, given the newspaper's historical bias against Māori, for which Stuff apologised in 2020.
 The name The Post was considered bland and unoriginal by many, with Newstalk ZB describing it as "an act reflective of a complete lack of any creativity".

 In December 2024, The Spinoff reported that Stuff would be restructured into two divisions: Stuff Digital and Masthead Publishing.
 Stuff Digital was given oversight over stuff.co.nz, Neighbourly and its audio and video divisions.
 Masthead Publishing was given responsibility over the company's newspaper brands and their websites, including The Post.

 Editors

 Richard Long had been the editor of The Dominion for ten years and was appointed the inaugural editor for The Dominion Post, but resigned shortly after the newspaper merger.
 Tim Pankhurst joined The Dominion Post shortly after it was founded to take over from Long.
 He resigned in February 2009 to head the New Zealand Press Association.
 Bernadette Courtney, who had previously been assistant editor at The Dominion Post and had gone to become editor of the Manawatu Standard, was appointed to replace Pankhurst.
 Courtney started in a national role for Stuff in 2018 and was replaced by Eric Janssen.

 Anna Fifield was appointed editor October 2020.
 She left in December 2022.
-Caitlin Cherry took over in February 2023, and Tracy Watkins in July 2023.
+Caitlin Cherry took over in February 2023, Tracy Watkins in July 2023, and Matthew Hooton in 2026.

 The following table lists the editors: